HOME SEARCH ALL TOPICS

 Loops left when darning with wool to allow for shrinkage on washing

 Loops left when darning to allow for shrinkage of the darning wool on washing and general easing into shape on wearing.
+Viewed from the back.

-Around the edges of the hole, the sock or other garment was always thin and weak.
+Another problem was that round the edges of the hole, the sock or other garment was always thin and weak.
 So the darning had to be taken some way beyond the hole into the sound area.
 Otherwise it would quickly pull away in wear.

 Note from the webmaster